Iggwilv

-Iggwilv is a fictional wizard from the Greyhawk campaign setting for the Dungeons & Dragons roleplaying game.
-She was created by Gary Gygax.
+Iggwilv is a fictional wizard from Greyhawk, a campaign setting for the Dungeons & Dragons roleplaying game, who has also gone by the name Tasha.
+She was created by Gary Gygax and debuted in the adventure The Lost Caverns of Tsojcanth (1982).
+She has subsequently appeared in additional adventure modules and sourcebooks over the various Dungeons & Dragons editions.
+The 5th Edition sourcebook Tasha's Cauldron of Everything (2020) features marginalia by the titular Tasha.
+She is also associated with various in-game magic items and spells.

-Iggwilv is characterized as a selfish, evil-aligned magic user with much power and a penchant for sexual manipulation.
+Iggwilv was originally characterized as a selfish, evil-aligned magic user with much power and a penchant for sexual manipulation.
+Later portrayals depicted the character as having a more neutral alignment and a greater focus on knowledge and discovery.
 She is the creator of the fictional demonomicons, which later served as inspiration for a real life sourcebook of the same name.
 As with many Greyhawk characters, sources often contradict on exact details regarding Iggwilv.

+In 2027, Iggwilv and her vampire daughter, Drelnza, will appear in the upcoming adventure Greyhawk: Crown of the Witch Queen.
+As Tasha, the character will also appear in the upcoming ongoing comic series Dungeons & Dragons (November 2026) and in the upcoming action-adventure video game Warlock, voiced by Maggie Robertson.

 Publication history

 Creation and conception

 Gygax has cited the Finnish epic Kalevala as inspiration for Iggwilv.
 The name of Louhi, a character in the Kalevala, is given by Gary Gygax as an alias of Iggwilv.
 Iggwilv debuted in Gygax's The Lost Caverns of Tsojcanth (1982), "an adventure where players explored caverns once occupied by the powerful arch-mage".
 This adventure also introduced the Demonomicon of Iggwilv which was described as "a treatise on the powerful evil creatures of the lower planes".

 The name "Tasha" and the association with laughter were created when a young girl sent Gary Gygax a letter (in crayon) asking him to create a spell involving laughter.